CiriloRibeiro/LeitorPDFLAN/README.md

 python LeitorLAN
 ```

-## Adjusting for your application
+## To adapt the code for your specific application, follow these steps:

-One can easily apply this code by changing `functions.py`
-You basically have to change the `CONTENT_KEYS`, `TITLES`, `INDEX` variables, that depend upon your pdf file.
+Open the file functions.py and make the necessary changes.
+Update the values of the following variables: CONTENT_KEYS, TITLES, and INDEX.
+These variables depend on the structure and content of your PDF file.
-Also, it is important to change the regex variable `pattern`, to lookup your content through the pages.
+Modify the regex variable pattern to match the specific pattern you need for extracting content from the pages.
-`saveLANParam()` and `readsPdfsFolder()` were thought for this use case and have to be changed as well.
+If required, make appropriate changes to the functions saveLANParam() and readsPdfsFolder() to suit your use case.
+By following these steps, you can customize the script to meet your specific requirements and efficiently automate the reading process for your desired files.

 ### Next steps
 - [ ] Generalize the code to other applications